 - Eggless pasta of your choice but I prefer tagliatelle.

 Heat the first 2 tablespoons of olive oil in a pot on medium heat.
 Add the flour and mix for about 2 minutes until the flour has dissolved.
 Gradually add the milk, stirring constantly until it gets creamy. (this bit took me a while to get right but when I finally did?
-Let’s just say I did a little happy dance.)
-You can let the sauce sit on low heat while you cut up the other ingredients but don’t forget to stir once in a while.
+Let’s just say I did a little happy dance.
+My trick: If you’re still getting little lumps, put the mixture in the blender and blend till smooth then put it back on the stove) You can let the sauce sit on low heat while you cut up the other ingredients but don’t forget to stir once in a while.
 Add the lemon juice and a bit of salt.